Emma Raducanu: Early life and education

 Her family moved to England when she was two years old, and she holds both British and Canadian citizenship.
-She is fluent in Mandarin and almost fluent in Romanian; her grandmothers live in Bucharest and Northeast China.
-Raducanu started playing tennis at the age of five, while also participating in various other sports and activities as a child, such as basketball, golf, karting, motocross, skiing, horse riding and ballet.
-Raducanu is a fan of Formula One and the football club Tottenham Hotspur.
+She is fluent in English, Mandarin and Romanian.

+Raducanu started playing tennis at the age of five, while also participating in various other sports and activities as a child, such as basketball, golf, karting, motocross, skiing, horse riding, and ballet.

-She attended Bickley Primary School followed by Newstead Wood School, a selective grammar school in Orpington, where she obtained an A* in mathematics and an A in economics in her A-Levels.
-Raducanu has stated she would like to become as athletic as Simona Halep, and aspires to the mentality and sporting ethics of Li Na.
+She attended Bickley Primary School, followed by Newstead Wood School, a selective grammar school in Orpington, where she obtained an A* in mathematics and an A in economics in her A-Levels.